Emerson0304/practice-repo/questions.md

 I think it would give an error because the code is trying to log `orientationDate` which is declared inside the if code block.
-Variables declared with the keyword const are blocked scoped, they are only be accessed within the block where it was defined.
+Variables declared with the keyword const are blocked scoped, they can only be accessed within the block where it was defined.